Legal aspects of gender reassignment in the Czech Republic

 Legal consequences of a sex change

 Official sex change in the Czech Republic is precisely dated and has legal implications in many areas.
-According to current legislation, it occurs on the date specified in the certificate issued by the health care provider and is therefore, until now, also associated with surgery.
-This document is the key basis on which the registry offices make changes to the birth register and issue new documents such as birth certificates or identity cards.
+As of 1 July 2025, sex reassignment occurs on the date specified in the certificate issued by the health care provider, and the process is no longer linked to surgery or sterilisation.
+This document is the key basis on which registry offices make changes to the birth register and issue new documents such as birth certificates and ID cards.

 An important milestone is the moment when the data are officially changed.
 This day marks not only the legal recognition of a new identity, but also a fundamental change in relationships, such as marriage or civil partnerships.
 If a transgender person has been living in these unions, they are automatically dissolved on the day of the gender reassignment.
 This legislation is based on the principle that marriage is only possible between a man and a woman, while registered partnerships are for persons of the same sex.
 Even if the original partners theoretically wanted to stay together after the change of sex of one of them, they would have to enter into a partnership or marriage again.